Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Technical evaluation

 To analyze the contributions of different components in our diffusion-based approach, we introduced three ablated versions of the method.
-The variants were proposed to identify the impact of individual component of our methodology:
+The variants were proposed to identify the impact of individual components of our methodology:

-\begin{itemize} \item \textbf{CG (Classifier Guidance Only)}: This version employs the deterministic DPM Multistep Solver to invert an image \cite{lu2022dpm}.
-Resampling is performed using only Classifier Guidance, without any text conditioning.
-For this baseline, we use DPM instead of DDIM as our initial experiments have shown that it produces inverted images of higher quality without NTO and (as CG is not text conditioned NTO cannot be applied).
+\begin{itemize} \item \textbf{CG (classifier guidance only)}: This version employs the deterministic DPM multistep solver to invert an image \cite{lu2022dpm}.
+Resampling is performed using only classifier guidance, without text conditioning.
+For this baseline, we use DPM instead of DDIM as our initial experiments have shown that it produces inverted images of higher quality without NTO (as CG is not text conditioned NTO cannot be applied).

-\item \textbf{\cfg{} (Text-Conditioned Resampling Only)}: In this version, images are inverted using NTO and resampled with text conditioning only, without the use of a regressor.
-To guide resampling, the following sentence is appended to the image caption: \emph{``The image should elicit low arousal and neutral valence in its viewers.''}
+\item \textbf{\cfg{} (instruction-guided resampling)}: In this version, images are inverted using NTO and resampled with CFG only, without the use of CG.
+To guide resampling, the caption is extended with the sentence: \emph{``The image should elicit low arousal and neutral valence in its viewers.''}

-\item \textbf{\cfgedit{} (Text-Conditioned Resampling with Caption Refinement)}: This version also uses NTO for image inversion, followed by resampling based on a modified caption.
-The original captions were refined by removing words or phrases likely to evoke high emotional arousal or strong positive/negative valence, ensuring a neutral emotional tone.
-The refined captions closely resemble the original text while avoiding words that could provoke strong emotional reactions.
-The modifications were generated using a GPT-4 language model. \end{itemize}
+\item \textbf{\cfgedit{} (resampling with refined captions)}: This version applies NTO for image inversion and resampling with a modified caption.
+Original captions were refined using GPT-4 by removing emotionally charged words or phrases, yielding text that remains close to the original while ensuring a neutral tone. \end{itemize}

-For our diffusion-model-based baselines, we have empirically determined that a CFG scale value of 2.0 yielded the best results.
-This value effectively balanced introducing changes to the image while maintaining image quality and alignment to the original.
-For all baselines utilizing text guidance, we used the image captions provided by the COCO database as input.
-Since the resolution of images in the COCO dataset is approximately 512×512, we utilized the Diffusers implementation of Stable Diffusion from Stability AI\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1-base}} as the backbone for the diffusion-model-based approaches.
-This also demonstrates that our approach is agnostic of the underlying diffusion model.
+For the diffusion-model-based approaches guided by text, we empirically found that a CFG scale of 2.0 provided the best results.
+This value offered an effective trade-off between introducing meaningful changes to the image and preserving fidelity to the original content.
+As textual input, we used the image captions provided by the COCO dataset.

+Since the resolution of images in the COCO dataset is approximately 512×512, we utilized the Diffusers implementation of Stable Diffusion from Stability AI\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1-base}} as the backbone for the diffusion-model-based approaches in this experiment.
+Importantly, using a different backbone diffusion model than in the other experiments demonstrates that the proposed approach is agnostic to the underlying diffusion model.